 1. Use Perfumed Oils: Preventing your hair from getting burnt is one solution, but if you’re already burnt and you are suffering from the smell of burnt hair, it is reasonable to say you have to take other measures.
 The quickest option to eliminate the smell of burnt hair is to use perfumed oils.

-These oils are specifically made for taking care of hair odors and can be found in most chain and/or local drug and grocery stores.
+These oils are specifically made for taking care of hair odors and can be found the most chain and/or local drug and grocery stores.
 You should opt for this solution if the smell does not dissipate after washing.
 Not only do these oils give your hair a pleasant scent, but they also avoid looking greasy and keep your hair from further drying by infusing each strand with moisture.

 2. Use Products with Natural Ingredients: The second best thing is to use neutralizing products with natural ingredients, in addition to regular shampoo.
 Almond and coconut oil are both great alternatives that help to get rid of a burnt smell.
 This involves applying several droplets from the middle to the end of the hair strands.
 Make sure to let it rest for 15 minutes, then rinse out with warm water and proceed with your regular shampoo and conditioning routine.
 Afterward, once the hair is fully dried, use dry shampoo, which will make the scent of burnt hair practically unnoticeable.